Your cart is currently empty.

-During the summer, visitors have access to the best surviving example of a farm used as a corps field hospital during the battle of Gettysburg, newly restored to its 1863 appearance.
+During the summer, visitors have access to the best surviving example of a farm used as a corps field hospital during the Battle of Gettysburg.
+The barn has been restored to its 1863 appearance.

 The work of Gettysburg Foundation would not be possible without the generosity of our visitors and Friends.
 Make a contribution toward battlefield preservation and education today.